 Boiler is a template add-in for Microsoft Word, originally conceived by Woody Leonard (with several modifications of my own) to include boilerplate text(s) into Word.
 It can be used to insert pre-prepared texts at the cursor - in much the same way that you would use autotext, autocorrect or includetext, or you can use it to combine a number of documents into one e.g. the separate chapters of a book.
-The documents can be selected from different folders, and the dialog will display files from those folders with the extensions DOCX, DOC and TXT.
+The documents can be selected from different folders (or in the case of the Word 2007-2016 version from file lists stored in Excel worksheets), and the dialog will display files from those folders with the extensions DOCX, DOC and TXT.
 Other files are excluded.

 Word will attempt to load any file located in either location on start-up.